15

 – Makyen

-Nov 20, 2023 at 17:17
+Commented Nov 20, 2023 at 17:17

 • Full /questions/ link doesn’t work after an answer is moved; /q/ANSWERID does, but… why would you do that?
 And third parties misusing HTML is not a case users should be concerned about; that’s the third party’s problem.
-Nov 20, 2023 at 18:20
+Commented Nov 20, 2023 at 18:20

 • Moving an answer in a way that keeps the /a/answerID link valid only happens when the question is merged with another question, which is very rare and something the author of the answer should be able to become aware of, allowing them to edit their answer to change the link shortly after the merger happens.
 When the question is migrated to another site, the answer should get a new answer ID, which should break all links.
 The cases where links such as you propose don't work are transparent to the author, so they can't mitigate the issue.
 Overall, what link to use is a trade-off.